-Miss BumBum Suzy Cortez Spreads Her Legs Before Showing Off Her Famous Derriere
+Suzy Cortez Stuns In A Brazilian Themed Costume

 "Goddess Goddess Goddess," added another.

-Another recent post showed Suzy modeling in a thong with boxing gloves, as previously covered by The Inquisitr.
+Another recent post showed Suzy modeling a cheeky pair of briefs while wearing boxing gloves, as previously covered by The Inquisitr.